“How did I get here without ruining my life by doing something stupid or going broke?”

 “If you end up with a boring miserable life because you listened to your mom, your dad, your teacher, your priest, or some guy on television telling you how to do your shit, then you deserve it.” — Frank Zappa

 Use college to figure yourself out.
 Be selfish.
 Stay up late.
 Make lots of mistakes while keeping the future in mind.
 Have fun.

 “It’s quite fine to switch majors.
 I switched 4 times after I completed my first two years of general requirements and still graduated in 4 years.
 Choose your electives wisely that exposes you to different areas of interest.
 College is about exposing yourself to potential different career paths.
 You might think you’re passionate about one subject but realize you may be much more passionate about another.” — Jason Vitug.

 Watch out with student credit cards.

-Full disclosure: I write about student credit cards, I promote them, and I believe in them.
+Full disclosure: I write about student credit card and I believe in them.
 I built my credit in college with a credit card and then used that to improve my credit to the point that I could buy a rental property.

 However, I do realize that they can ruin your finances in college.
 I don’t want you to be drowning in debt because of a piece of plastic.

 My advice here is: know yourself.
 If you overindulge, don’t get a credit card yet.
 If you sort of trust yourself, start off with a $500 limit.